NobilityDeviant/ColorPicker-Bubbly/README.md

 [![](https://jitpack.io/v/NobilityDeviant/ColorPicker-Bubbly.svg)](https://jitpack.io/#NobilityDeviant/ColorPicker-Bubbly)
 <a target="_blank" href="LICENSE"><img src="http://img.shields.io/:license-apache-blue.svg" alt="License" /></a>

-Don't use this once.
+Don't use this one.
 It is a personal project with customizations only for my app.

 ## License